In the latest video from our Technical by Mannok Team, we look at the key component parts of SIMS by Mannok, our Super Insulated Masonry Solution.

-SIMS by Quinn can be built using either traditional sand and cement mortar, as shown in the example, or thin joint mortar.
+SIMS by Mannok can be built using either traditional sand and cement mortar, as shown in the example, or thin joint mortar.
 Sand and cement mortar is a good system to use with SIMS in Ireland, largely due to the fact that it is a traditional method that blocklayers are familiar with and happy to use.

 Once the insulation has been fitted up to window level, window sills are installed.
 In the example, we have chosen to use a Passive Sill, which is manufactured in Cork.
 This is essentially a high density polystyrene insulation coated in a strong resin for aesthetics and durability purposes.
 The upstand of the sill sits nicely behind the drip on the window which weatherproofs the junction well.
 A seal tape is also required, which expands when wet to prevent water ingress at the junction.
 The Passive Sill gives very good thermal performance through the junction, essentially eliminating thermal bridging.
 Alternatively, an aluminium sill can be used.